Code-Institute-Submissions/Quiz-Wizard/README.md

 #### User Stories

-<em>"I love pub quiz night, but at the moment I can't attend the weekly event due to isolation.
-I'd like to keep up on my trivia knowledge so that I can be on top when quiz night resumes."</em> - Jeff
+* As a user, I would like to be able to play a game of trivia so that I can challenge my knowledge
+* As a user, I would like to be able to choose from a selection of categories so that I can have a choice in what the game is about
+* As a user, I would like to be able to select the difficulty of the questions so that I can customise the challenge of the game
+* As a user, I would like to be able to see my score and record it so that I can track my progress

 <em>"As an avid game show fan, I want to participate in a similar experience so that I can feel like I'm a part of the show.
 Maybe one day I'll feel confident enough to go on one!"</em> - A. Plaza

 <em>I teach children in their early teens, and I'm looking for something fun and interesting to do when they have finished all their assignments.
 I want to be able to challenge them with general knowledge, but not questions that are too difficult.</em> - Mr. Crisp

 <em>Since I retired I have a lot of spare time, I like to keep my mind sharp by exercising it with challenging activities such as trivia.
 I want something easy to use so that I can focus on the qeustions.</em> - Arnold

-<em>Sometimes my partner and I like to challenge each other with random trivia facts.
-I'd like to be able to access a wide range of questions so that I can easily shoot them off at a moments notice.</em> - Zara

 ## Site Owner Goals
 * Display trivia information for users and display their answers